-The Custom Kernel Operations area contains several different functions related to configuring and building custom kernels for the target image.
+The Configure Custom Kernel area contains functions related to configuring custom kernels for the target image.
+The Compile Custom Kernel area contains functions related to building custom kernels for the target image.
 These functions will be described in the following sections.